CORVIA® ATRIAL SHUNT SYSTEM

 The Corvia Atrial Shunt is the most widely studied interatrial shunt for heart failure.
-It has been implanted in nearly 500 patients worldwide, and more than 40 patients have had the shunt for over 5 years.1
+It has been implanted in over 550 patients worldwide, and more than 40 patients have had the shunt for over 5 years.1

 Atrial shunting safely relieves the high pressures that cause HF symptoms by connecting the two upper chambers of the heart.
-This connection allows the heart to dynamically decompress by directing blood from the left to right atrium on demand, thereby reducing HF symptoms during activity.
+This connection allows the heart to dynamically decompress by directing blood from the left to right atrium on demand, thereby reducing HF symptoms.

 HOW IT WORKS